aknight2015/Creative-Writting/D&D/Cursed Legacy.md

 Human noble -> Cloak -> Personal Cult -> Banished to the Abyss -> Becomes Ghast with the cult becoming Ghouls.

 (If utilized later in the campaign, the BBEG could be a Tainted Priest from the Libris Moritis 5th Edition Homebrew.)

+I really like the Ghast idea, so she's a Ghast.